Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison

 \section{Conclusion}

 Recent years have seen the development of many machine learning based methods for imputing missing data, raising the hope of improving over the more traditional imputation methods such as MICE.
 However, efforts in evaluating these methods in real world situations remain scarce.
-In this paper, we provide a general procedure and a set of metrics for using real-data-based simulations to compare missing data imputation methods.
-Following this procedure, we conduct extensive simulation studies based on the American Community Survey to compare repeated sampling properties of two MICE methods and two popular deep learning imputation methods based on GANs (GAIN) and denoising autoencoders (MIDA).
+In this paper, we adopt an evaluation framework real-data-based simulations.
+We conduct extensive simulation studies based on the American Community Survey to compare repeated sampling properties of two MICE methods and two deep learning imputation methods based on GAN (GAIN) and denoising autoencoders (MIDA).